ETC Financial Advisors College Planning System

 Career Buddy – a solid reality check regarding the jobs that actually exist for recent grads, and the competition for those jobs.
 This ones’ an eye opener.

 Many families have pre-conceived ideas about which colleges their kids should consider.
 The ETC College Rankings Index will show them the schools that offer great educational value, and those that don’t.
 The Index empirically determines the Economic Value Added, by each college ranked within our system.
 Climbing walls and social scene are not part of the calculus.
-Grad rates, occupational outcomes, and other economic characteristics are the composition of the Index.
+Grad rates, occupational outcomes, and other economic factors are what the Index is comprised of.

-The ETC College Admissions Probability program provides a family with 2 incredibly valuable data points.
-It personalizes a combination of FAFSA and test score information to show the family:
+The ETC College Admissions Probability is a fundamental tool for financial advisors in college planning.
+It personalizes a combination of FAFSA and test score information to provide a family with 2 incredibly valuable data points:

 - The probability of the child being accepted at specific colleges.

 - The Expected Family Contribution (tuition and fees) that each college will expect them to pay.

 The FAQ and User Guide for this program contains some of the most strategic information available regarding college admissions pricing models.
 Your clients will find this intelligence to be incredibly valuable.
 When you generate a list of prospective colleges, you’ll be enabled to make deeply informed decisions regarding finalizing the college selection.
 Share this with your clients – they will appreciate the value and guidance you’re providing to them.